Validation

 to the validator

-prop to check for invalid combinators, empty groups, or, if the query is using independent combinators, out-of-sequence rules
+prop to check for invalid combinators, empty groups, or (if the query uses independent combinators) out-of-sequence rules

 arrays.
 The demo uses the default validator.